Module: Shoulda::Matchers::ActiveModel

 is_equal_to

-to test usage of the :equal_to
+Use is_equal_to to test usage of the :equal_to option.
+This asserts

 that the attribute can take a number which is equal to the given value